MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/make-store-type-private-property.md

 api_type:
 - COM
 ms.assetid: 7f489f55-46d4-8a88-6ebe-9db6446e69a5
-description: "Treats a secondary store as private."
+description: "Treats a secondary store as private.
+A store provider can use this property to have Outlook treat it as private when it is a secondary store for a user."
 ---

 # Make Store Type Private Property